Plantation, Florida: Gulfstream developments (1964–1979)

-Frank Veltri was elected as the city's mayor for first time in 1975.
+Frank Veltri was elected as the city's mayor for the first time in 1975.
 Veltri became the city's longest-serving mayor, completing six terms over 24 years.
 That same year, the financial services company, American Express moved its 'Southern Region Operations Center' to a newly constructed building in Plantation, beginning with 1,000 employees.

 During the US bicentennial celebration in 1976, a 45-foot oak tree was planted in Plantation's Fifth Street Park to represent the Liberty Tree.
-The park was renamed to Liberty Tree Park as a result.
+The park was renamed Liberty Tree Park as a result.
 In 1977, the city and Broward County jointly acquired land which was previously a part of the Peters family farm, and began work on the Plantation Heritage Park, using a grant from the Land and Water Conservation Fund.

 The Broward Mall opened in 1978, on what had previously been cow pasture land.
 At the time, it was the largest mall in the Southern United States, spanning 1 million square feet.
 1978 was also the year of the city's silver anniversary, celebrated with three days of events and included the burying of a time capsule to be updated every 25 years.

 In 1979, the Florida Air Academy closed, and the land was sold to the Jewish Community Center.

 The final home of mobster John Roselli (born 1905), liaison and fixer for the Chicago Outfit in Hollywood, Los Angeles and the Las Vegas Strip was, until June 28, 1976, at his sister Enid and brother-in-law Joseph Daigle's residence at 5220 SW 10th Court, and his murdered body was found in a steel drum in Dumfoundling Bay in Miami on August 9.